-Attested: RC Bannio, but 2 of the 3 mss show Bănio that may imply Bamnio
+Attested: Bannio at position 53 in the Ravenna Cosmography, but 2 of the 3 mss show Bănio that may imply Bamnio

 Where: Uncertain.
-Bannio is listed by RC after Isca (Caerleon) and followed by three uncertainly located names Bremia, Alabum, and Cicutio, which ultimately end up north at Magnis (probably Kenchester) and then Gloucester.
-Possible locations include: (1) Abergavenny Roman fort, amending the name to Gobannio; (2) Twyn-y-Briddallt camp, amending the name to be AI's Bomio; (3) Gelligaer Roman fort, on the grounds that it was a day's march out of Caerleon; (4) Caerphilly Roman fort, also a day's march from Caerleon; (5) Caerau hill-fort in Cardiff.
+Bannio is listed by the Cosmography after Isca (Caerleon) and followed by three uncertainly located names Bremia, Alabum, and Cicutio, which ultimately end up north at Magnis (probably Kenchester) and then Gloucester.
+Possible locations include: (1) Abergavenny Roman fort, amending the name to Gobannio; (2) Twyn-y-Briddallt camp, amending the name to be the Itinerary's Bomio; (3) Gelligaer Roman fort, on the grounds that it was a day's march out of Caerleon; (4) Caerphilly Roman fort, also a day's march from Caerleon; (5) Caerau hill-fort in Cardiff.

 Name origin: The element Bann- in place names is an unresolved problem, discussed here and also under Gobannium.